CodeScop/Oge-Mai-Field-Guide/allresources.md

   - MT Crafts & Trinkets/Alia of Air: 5 Essence, 5 Spider Poison, 3 Claws, 3 Dust
 - **Sell price:** 20 Coins (DO NOT SELL.
 Unless you somehow have >200.)
 - **Used for:**
+  - Craft HOUSE: Leafsung Painted Fabric Carpet and Leafsung Painted Fabric Curtain in Furniture each require 1
   - FOREST
     - Craft MT: Leafsung Boots (1), Leafsung Wooden Sword (1)
     - MT Quests: Leafsung Vial Creation (10), The Invisible Ink 5/5 (5)